The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 This email is the same as a landing page and shows people what’s special about their product.
 Also, the premium spotlight section can be a great way to boost sales because the material shared will help the audience learn more.

-Email #4: Discount on upgrade
+Email #4: Discount on Upgrade

 Subject line: “Write like a pro.
 Here’s a 40% off Grammarly Premium!”